roque363/ListosParaElCole/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 4. "Request a Quote" Email - Settings page

 == Changelog ==
+= 1.3.5 - Released: May 10, 2018 =
+New: Support to WooCommerce 3.4.0 RC1
+New: Support to Wordpress 4.9.6 Beta 2
+New: Added Privacy Policy checkbox for General Data Protection Regulation (GDPR) compliance
+Update: Plugin Core 3.0.15

 = 1.3.4 - Released: Jan 31, 2018 =
 New: Support to WooCommerce 3.3.x
 Update: Plugin Core 3.0.11